whamcloud/Online-Help/docs/Install_Guide/ig_ch_03_building.md

-In addition to the specification presented next, please contact your Intel® technical support representative for the latest information regarding the configuration and interconnect requirements to achieve the maximum benefits of an HA file system managed by Intel® EE for Lustre\* software.
+In addition to the specification presented next, please contact your Intel® technical support representative for the latest information regarding the configuration and interconnect requirements to achieve the maximum benefits of an HA file system managed by Manager for Lustre\* software.

 Overall System Configuration
 ----------------------------

-The high-level configuration of an HA file system managed by Intel® EE for Lustre\* software consists of the following.
+The high-level configuration of an HA file system managed by Manager for Lustre\* software consists of the following.
 See Figure 1.

 -   A **dedicated manager server** hosts the Manager for Lustre\*